authelia/authelia/docs/content/en/reference/guides/troubleshooting.md

 #### Log Severity Line

-The log severity line looks like the following examples:
+The log severity line will have a message which is similar to the following examples:

 - `Log severity set to debug`
 - `Log severity set to trace`

 #### Starting Line

-The starting line looks like the following examples:
+The starting line will have a message which is similar to the following examples:

 - `Authelia v4.37.5 is starting`
 - `Authelia v4.38.0 is starting`